Puputan: Tabanan

-1908 Klungkung puputan
+1908

-Another puputan occurred on the 18th of April, 1908, at Klungkung Palace.
+Another puputan occurred on 18 April 1908, at Klungkung Palace.
 The intervention was triggered by a Balinese revolt against a Dutch attempt to impose an opium monopoly in their favour.
 The Raja of Karangasem opposed the monopoly, leading to Balinese riots in the capital of Klungkung.
 Riots also erupted in Gelgel, when the Balinese killed a Javanese opium dealer.

 The Dutch sent troops to quell the riots.
 In Gelgel, they killed 100 Balinese, forcing the Raja to flee to Klungkung.
 The Dutch then bombarded the city of Klungkung.

-In a final confrontation on 18 April 1908, Dewa Agung Jambe, the Raja of Klungung, accompanied by 200 followers, made a desperate sortie out of his Palace, clad in white and armed with a legendary kris supposed to wreak havoc on the enemy according to a prophecy.
+In a final confrontation on 18 April 1908, Dewa Agung Jambe, the Raja of Klungkung, accompanied by 200 followers, made a desperate sortie out of his Palace, clad in white and armed with a legendary kris supposed to wreak havoc on the enemy according to a prophecy.
 The kris failed to fulfill the desired outcome, and the Raja was instead shot by a Dutch bullet.
-Immediately, the six wives of the king resorted to puputan, killing themselves with their own kris, soon followed by the other Balinese in the procession.
+Immediately, the six wives of the king resorted to puputan, killing themselves with their kris, soon followed by the other Balinese in the procession.

-1946 Marga Puputan
+1946

 The Battle of Margarana (ᬧᬸᬧᬸᬢᬦ᭄ ᬫᬃᬕᬭᬦ) was a battle fought between the Netherlands Indies Civil Administration (NICA) and the recently created, rebelling Ciung Wanara Battalion that occurred in Marga in Bali, Indonesia.